 Compare auto insurance rates by state and see how your premiums stack up.

 One of the primary factors used in car insurance pricing is location.
-Average car insurance rates by state may vary based on legal regulations and insurance companies’ efforts to price accurately based on these differences.
+Average car insurance rates by state may vary based on regulations and insurance companies’ efforts to set prices based on these differences.

-The states with the most affordable car insurance rates are Maine, North Carolina, and Virginia.
-Each of these East Coast states boasts average annual auto insurance rates that are more than 53% lower than the national average of $1,548.
-Despite this, drivers in Maine, Virginia, and North Carolina endured year-over-year insurance rate increases.
-The state that saw the largest decrease in average insurance rates this year was Texas, at 23%.
+The states with the most affordable car insurance rates are Ohio, New Hampshire and North Carolina.
+Each of these eastern states boasts average auto insurance rates at least 40% lower than the national average of $124 per month.
+The state that enjoyed the largest decrease in average insurance rates over the past year was Michigan, at 18%.

-In general, less-dense states — and those with drivers qualifying as low-risk — enjoy the cheapest car insurance rates.
-Many of America’s most affordable car insurance states are low-density locales such as Idaho, Utah, Maine, Vermont, and Iowa.
-The cheapest US region for car insurance is New England ($1,305 per year), followed closely by the Great Plains ($1,449).
+In general, less-densely populated states — and those with drivers qualifying as low-risk — enjoy the cheapest car insurance rates.
+Many of America’s most affordable car insurance states are lower-density locales such as Maine, Vermont and Iowa.
+The cheapest region in the U.S. for car insurance is New England ($103 per month), followed closely by the Great Lakes ($116).

 The states with the highest auto insurance rates are Michigan, Louisiana, and Florida.
 Two of these states — Michigan and Florida — are no-fault car insurance states, meaning every driver involved in an incident pays for their own injuries and damages.

 In states with no-fault laws, car insurance companies raise rates to account for the added financial risk they bear.
-Louisiana’s rates are atypically expensive due to its high number of uninsured drivers and its tendency to sustain damages via floods and hurricanes.
+Louisiana’s rates are atypically expensive due to the state's high number of uninsured drivers and its elevated risk of flood and hurricane damages.

-The priciest US region for auto insurance was the Far West, with California and Nevada among the most expensive states.
+The priciest region in the U.S. for auto insurance was the Far West, with California and Nevada among the most expensive states.

-Many elements lead to a state’s average insurance rates being expensive, with key factors including:
+Many factors lead to a state’s average insurance rates being expensive.